CodeCome

 Prompts as code

-Each phase has explicit prompts checked into the repo.
-You can fork, audit and version them like any other code.
+Each phase has explicit prompts checked in under prompts/.
+Fork, audit and version them like any other code.

 03